kim1285/remote-irrigation-main/README.md

   <br>
   <em>C3 diagram of device provision request response flow</em>
 </p>
-At this time, admin will physically wire the sensor devices to clients existing hardware, and manually update esp32's device config.json, and after request response cycle, also again, update the uuid, psk of new device on the device config.json file.
+At this time, the administrator physically installs and wires the sensor devices into the client’s existing hardware.
+The administrator then manually updates the ESP32’s config.json.
+After the request–response cycle completes, the administrator updates the device UUID and PSK in the same config.json file.
 <br>
 <br>
 <br>